Skip to main content

 Besides encouraging companies to re-evaluate their business plans to become more ethical and conscious of their impact on society, corporate social responsibility has a number of other benefits.
 Whilst costs associated with CSR might seem inhibiting initially, many of them reap valuable long-term benefits.

-Benefits of CSR for companies:
+Benefits of CSR and ESG for companies:

-• Identifying areas for improvement – CSR efforts often lead to businesses reviewing and evaluating their current processes, with many leading to the discovery of ways that the business could be improved.
+• Identifying areas for improvement – CSR and ESG efforts often lead to businesses reviewing and evaluating their current processes, with many leading to the discovery of ways that the business could be improved.
 For example, in 2010 PepsiCo found energy saving opportunities worth $60m as part of an energy assessment programme it carried out.

 • Increased employee engagement and satisfaction – Naturally, employees want to work for a company involved in positive initiatives and with a strong public image.
-CSR schemes create a sense of community and bonding amongst employees, engaging them and encouraging positive relations.
+CSR and ESG schemes create a sense of community and bonding amongst employees, engaging them and encouraging positive relations.
 When stakeholders like employees, customers and even suppliers can have a strong input to areas of impact, CSR becomes a truly powerful influence.

-Benefits of CSR for charities:
+Benefits of CSR and ESG for charities:

 • More volunteers – Companies that operate CSR volunteering schemes provide a steady flow of volunteers for charities, helping to ensure that a certain number of volunteer hours can be met each year.

 • More funding and exposure – It might sound obvious, but by companies publicising their support for a charity, awareness of the cause spreads, acting as free marketing and in turn encouraging more funding.
-CSR initiatives like matching gift programmes also mean that charities can receive up to double the amount that they would otherwise, hugely increasing their funding.
+CSR and ESG initiatives like matching gift programmes also mean that charities can receive up to double the amount that they would otherwise, hugely increasing their funding.

 • Stable partnerships – Partnerships formed through CSR between companies and charities can often lead to long-term collaborations.
 Whether through ongoing community projects or programmes created from the ground up, businesses can provide the means and resources for charities that would otherwise not have the financial mobility for such campaigns.
 This work creates stability for charities, whilst also bringing more attention to the cause.